Artoria2e5/SATSMARTDriver.kext/README.md

 (`/Library/Extensions/`) to the EFI OpenCore directory and load it the OC way by editing the config file, `config.plist`.

-The `.plugin` file is only used to support the example client. `smartctl` does not use it.
+The `.plugin` file should be left in the standard location.

 Uninstall
 ---------